Overview: The Canon EOS Rebel SL2 is one of the world's smallest

 and lightest digital SLR camera, and follow-up to the SL1 from 2015.
 The SL2 has a standard Canon EF mount, and is

 compatible with Canon EF lenses, including EF-S lenses.
-No lenses are included
+This kit includes the EF-S

 Viewfinder: The Canon EOS Rebel SL2 uses an

 eye-level SLR viewfinder with pentamirror with 0.87x magnification (w/50mm lens) for approximately 95%

 vertical and horizontal coverage.
 It has a -3.0 to +1.0 diopter adjustment so you can focus

 the viewfinder to suit your eyesight (with or without eyeglasses).
 When using

 the self-timer or remote control, when your eye does not cover the viewfinder

 and affect the exposure when the image is captured.
 To prevent this, you can use